openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func goTo(offset: Int32): Bool
 ```

-**Function:** Moves the result set forward or backward by the specified offset relative to its current position.
+**Function:** Moves the result set forward or backward to the specified row relative to its current position.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core